telerik/xaml-docs/controls/radmaskedinput/features/extensions.md

 	</StackPanel>
 {{endregion}}

-You can find more information about the keyboard navigation [here]({%slug radmaskedinput-features-keyboard-mouse%}).
+You can find more information about the keyboard navigation in the [Keyboard and Mouse Support]({%slug radmaskedinput-features-keyboard-mouse%}) help article.

 ## Set the Caret Position in a RadMaskedTextInput